wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.2.5 =
+Feature enhancement upgrade allowing clickable links in list presentation; also a couple of bug fixes and corrections

 = 1.2.4 =
 Bugfix for pdb_list shortcode, filtering with equality was failing under some circumstances